Starcounter/Docs/guides/typed-json/README.md

 Typed JSON is how the view-model is built in Starcounter.
 It is essentially C# classes that are easilty serialized to JSON.

-It is defined with something called [JSON-by-example](/guides/typed-json/json-by-example), extended with [Code-Behind](/guides/typed-json/code-behind), and [populated](/guides/typed-json/populate-json-with-database-data) and [bound]((/guides/typed-json/json-data-bindings) to database data.
+It is defined with something called [JSON-by-example](/guides/typed-json/json-by-example), extended with [Code-Behind](/guides/typed-json/code-behind), and [bound]((/guides/typed-json/json-data-bindings) to database data.

 ## Content